The Why of Fry: Plot

-In the future, Fry plants the bomb again and successfully escapes the Infosphere, having been given an upgraded vessel this time.
-Nibbler and Fry return to Earth, and Nibbler gives Fry a flower before blanking Fry's mind.
-Back at Planet Express, Fry gives Leela the flower.
-Leela tells Fry that although he may not be the most important person in the universe, she is happy to see him and kisses him.
+In the future, Fry plants the bomb again and escapes the Infosphere, using an upgraded vessel this time.
+Nibbler and Fry return to Earth, and Nibbler gives Fry a flower before wiping his memory.
+When Fry gives Leela the flower, she tells him that although he may not be the most important person in the universe, she is happy to see him and kisses him.

 Continuity

 David X. Cohen notes that he was particularly enthusiastic to write this episode because of how it tied into other episodes, feeling that it was something that was rarely done in sitcoms, particularly cartoons.
 He points out that the writing staff tried to tie as many episodes together as possible regardless of whether they were originally written with that intent.
 The episode contains flashbacks to the events of "Space Pilot 3000" when Fry is originally frozen.
 Cohen points out that Nibbler's shadow is present in the pilot episode, a point which is explained in this episode, and that this was a plot point which was planned since the pilot.
 Jokes about the extreme mass of Nibbler's feces and mention of Vergon 6 call back to "Love's Labours Lost in Space".
 The planet Eternium, the Brainspawn, and the delta brainwave concept were originally introduced in "The Day the Earth Stood Stupid".
 A joke about Fry becoming his own grandfather is a reference to the events of "Roswell That Ends Well".
 Cohen also notes that in the episode "Jurassic Bark", a shot of Nibbler's third eye sticking out of a trash can is included as a reference to these events as well, an item which many fans had noticed.